 Autumn anxiety is made worse when family members also dismiss your feelings and tell you to ‘get some rest and you’ll be okay’.
 Unfortunately, it doesn’t work that way and you won’t feel okay unless you proactively do something about it.

-What You Can Do to Manage Fall Anxiety
+12 Things You Can Do to Manage Your Fall Anxiety

 If lack of exposure to the sun is the main cause of autumn anxiety, it stands to reason that getting more sunlight will help reduce the symptoms.

 Light therapy lamps are also known as phototherapy boxes or light lamps.
-These are a special type of lamp that emits light at the same intensity as natural outdoor light.
+These are special types of lamps that emit light at the same intensity as natural outdoor light.

 Exposure to this light increases serotonin production and regulates the circadian rhythm.
 This helps lift your mood and lower symptoms of autumn anxiety.